torchbox/torchbox.com/README.md

 ## Technical documentation

+Please do have a read through of the documentation before starting any work on the project, as there is lots of detail in there.

 This project contains technical documentation written in Markdown in the `/docs` folder.
 This covers, among others:

+- our general apporach and principles for the build
+- lots of front-end details specific to this build
 - continuous integration
 - deployment
 - git branching